Paul Schell: Career

-In 1989 Schell won election as Commissioner for the Port of Seattle.
+In 1989, Schell won election as Commissioner for the Port of Seattle.
 He became commission president in 1995.
 He accepted appointment as Dean of the University of Washington College of Architecture and Urban Planning, serving 1993-96.
 During that time he established the UW's Office of Sustainability and enhanced the Rome Studies Program.
 He also supported the initiation of the Real Estate program and the Center for Environment, Education, and Design Studies.
 Schell succeeded in being elected to serve a four-year term as mayor commencing January 1, 1998.
 During Schell's mayoral term, the City of Seattle built its new City Hall, the Seattle Justice Center, and several libraries, including the downtown library (via a $196 million Libraries for All bond campaign); invested $200 million in new parks and added six new community centers; rebuilt the Opera House and Seattle Symphony Hall, developed QWest Field, passed 26 new neighborhood plans, with resulting improvements via a $198 million levy for parks and the zoo.
 He also championed a $72 million effort that combined public and private dollars to renovate the Seattle Center Opera House and community centers, and initiated development of the Olympic Sculpture Park.
 In addition, he helped gain the transactions that resulted in Vulcan's development of South Lake Union.
 Mayor Schell also participated in the design charrette for the new Seattle-Tacoma International Airport Traffic Control Tower, commissioned in 2004.

-The Schells' engagement in Seattle cultural life included major support to the rise of The Intiman Theatre.

 Also during his term the WTO Meeting of 1999 took place, accompanied by widespread violent protests that gained national attention.
 It caused the resignation of Seattle police chief Norm Stamper; Stamper said that was a previously planned retirement.

 A particularly violent Mardi Gras celebration in 2001 left 20-year-old Kris Kime fatally injured; Police Chief Gil Kerlikowske ordered officers not to intervene.
 Arguably, the WTO meeting and the Mardi Gras violence played a role in Schell's coming in a distant third behind two other Democrats in the 2001 mayoral primary election, as did Boeing's relocation of its headquarters to Chicago.